componentjs/guide/creating-components/standalone-umd-builds.md

 }
 ```

-Note that this `.standalone` name is not in the `component.json` specification and is only relevant to automated builds.
-It does nothing when you locally build your components.
+Note that this `.standalone` property is not in the `component.json` specification and is only relevant to automated builds.
+It does nothing with your local components.

+Evaluation priority:

+1. CLI parameter passed after `--standalone` or `--umd`
+2. `.standalone` property in the root component
+3. `.name` property in the root component